 While both Center Parcs and Forest Holidays are geared towards self catering and have barbeques at your accommodation, what I will say is that the kitchens, refrigerators and cupboard space are quite small, so bear this in mind if you are self catering for your entire stay.

 Center Parcs wins for convenience and variety but Forest Holidays wins for not being solely about getting more money out of you!

 Center Parcs are very much a no car kind of resort.
-So everyone checks in at the same time and then you are able to drive your car to your lodge to unload and then you must return your car to the main car park.
+Everyone checks in at the same time and then you are able to drive your car to your lodge to unload.
+You must then return your car to the main car park.
 As the resorts are quite big, despite being signposted we still managed to get lost trying to find our lodge!

 Forest Holidays are smaller resorts and each lodge has its own parking area, making it more convenient for going out and about.
 Both cabins I stayed at had space to park 3 cars but that would be depending on the capacity of your accommodation.

-One other thing to note is that both brands only offer Monday to Friday or Friday to Monday stays, with the weekend stays tending to be more expensive than the Monday to Friday option.
+One other thing to note is that both brands only offer Monday to Friday or Friday to Monday stays.
+The weekend stays tend to be more expensive than the Monday to Friday option.
 Prices are also dependent on date of stay and party size.
 As all of my stays have been with groups of adults and I’ve only had to pay for myself, it has worked out to be good value.

 Center Parcs or Forest Holidays – which is better?

 If it’s peace and quiet that you seek then Forest Holidays would be your best option.
 However if you are looking to be entertained, if you have young children perhaps, then Center Parcs is a better choice.